Hoyasumii/avengers-endgame/README.md

 JOE RUSSO: I cried... just before dessert.
 But I'm seeing him again tomorrow, so...

 STEVE ROGERS: That's great.
 You did the hardest part.
-You took the jump, you didn't know where you were gonna come
+You took the jump, you didn't know where you were gonna come d